Forthcoming Meetings

 IWNHAS meeting

-Welcome to our Spring/Summer Programme
+Welcome to our Autumn/Winter Programme

 All members are very welcome to join any Section meeting.
 If you wish to become a regular participant in any Section, please give your name and contact details to the Section Leader, who will inform you of any activities which do not appear in the published programme.
 In the event of bad weather, please check with the Section Leader before setting out.
 See overleaf for their names and contact details.